MOB-atheist/FrontEnd-Grimoire/README.md

     <img src="icon.png" />
 </div>

-In this repository i'll add a collection of snippets acquired from diferrent people, feel free to make pull requests.
+In this repository i'll add a collection of snippets acquired from diferent people, feel free to make pull requests.

 ## Documents